 Most of our communication between us will go through this site.
-Your questions should be posted here.
+You should post your questions here.
 Then your peers, TA or I will answer them.
-The average response time is expected to be 15 minutes or less if we all work together and help each other.
+The average response time is about 15 minutes more or less, if we all work together and help each other.